pymupdf/PyMuPDF/README.md

 # Contact
 You can also find us on the Python Package Index [PyPI](https://pypi.org/project/PyMuPDF/).

 > Please note, that the project description there may be less up-to-date than the one you are currently looking at.
-This is because information on PyPI, once stored, **cannot be changed**.
-Previously, this has been true only for the downloadable files, but since **PyPI Warehouse**, it obviously applies to all data of a full release.

 We invite you to join our efforts by contributing to the [Wiki](https://github.com/rk700/PyMuPDF/wiki) pages.